Happy New Year!

 two million, two

 By American English we mean to exclude the conjunctive use of "and".
 As befits a dictionary, the integers are sorted alphabetically in each letter-count grouping.
 In such ordering, a word separator (a space or a hyphen) precedes any letter of a longer expression that starts the same.
 For example, "eight undecillion" precedes "eighteen thousand".
 The 13-letter entries introduce the comma, which functions to separate differing 10^3n power regimes.
-The counts (4, 4, 6, 6, 3, 13, 22, 35, 32, 36, 89) differ from A121064 only in the 89 for the 13-letter count.
-That is because our larger number range allows for "centillion" (of which there are 4) to finally show up.
-As we go beyond 13 letters, we expect such intrusions to increase.
+The counts (4, 4, 6, 6, 3, 13, 22, 35, 32, 36, 89) differ from the previous-version terms of A121064 (where numbers were < 10^66) only in the 89 for the 13-letter count.
+That is because our current number range (< 10^306) allows for "centillion" (of which there are 4) to finally show up.
+As we go beyond 13 letters, such intrusions increase.